shaneoh10/price-chart-ms2/README.md

 * be able to view the website on various devices (mobile, tablet, desktop)
 * be able to easily contact price chart with any questions or issues I am have regarding the website
 * be easily directed to any social media channels to remain up to date with price chart

+## Scope

+After analysing the user stories, I have decided to include the following features as my minimum scope:
+* Responsive design
+* Information on how the website works
+* Individual sections for stocks, crypto-currency and foreign exchange (forex)
+* Price charts for each section with buttons to choose time interval of chart
+* Contact form
+* Social media links in footer

+## Structure

+I did some research on other websites that provide stock data and price charts to give me an idea of what users are familiar with.
+During my research I found that some websites provide a lot of data which may be difficult to understand and can be intimidating to less experienced users.
+Because of this I decided to design the website in a traditional manner similar to what I found on my research but with just the basic price data in the chart sections so as not to give users an overload of information.
+The website is designed to be easy to navigate and all information is displayed in a clean manner so that users will have a familiar and enjoyable experience.

+I have structuted the website with:
+* A brand logo on the top left with a navbar to the right as is common to most websites
+* A collapsible navbar with a hamburger icon for smaller screens
+* 5 seperate pages - Home, Stocks, Forex, Crypto, Contact
+* Navbar and footer common to all 5 pages
+* Social media icons in the footer
+* Main content written in bootstrap for responsive design